 Heather Boyle, a health teacher at MVHS, agrees with Reed that the topics discussed throughout the "Sex and Relationships" package ought not to be taboo.
 In fact, Boyle said, just about everything discussed in the article, "What they teach you in health, and what you actually need to know," by Abby Cunniff, is fair game for discussion in her health class.

 Boyle is not allowed to talk about pornography, which is mentioned in the article.
-While Boyle doesn't always bring up topics such as masturbation, the phases of sexual desire, where students can get free birth control and other similarly controversial items, she said that those topics often come up in class, and she is always happy to discuss them.
+Yet, while Boyle doesn't always bring up topics such as masturbation, the phases of sexual desire, where students can get free birth control and other similarly controversial items, she said that those topics often come up in class, and she is always happy to discuss them.

 "I don't like to think of myself as someone who teaches in the way she describes," Boyle said, noting that she has always felt comfortable discussing most sexual topics openly.
 "The state really encourages a comprehensive program and the district has never done anything to hold me back from doing that."

 That said, she doesn't really see any problem with the publication of the article.
-Boyle even made a point to say that while she might not use the word "blue balls" in anything she would submit for publication, she understands the writer's impulse to be edgy and try to get a laugh from student readers.
+Boyle even made a point to say that while she might not use the phrase "blue balls" in anything she would submit for publication, she understands the writer's impulse to be edgy and try to get a laugh from student readers.

 Boyle also offered some caveats to information in Cunniff's article.
 For example, she said, Cunniff wrote that the "morning after" contraceptive pill can be effective for up to five days after sex.
 Boyle emphasized that while this is technically accurate, the pill's rate of effectiveness would be greatly diminished five days down the road.